12-VidE/annotate-audio/README.md

 -   `title` option inside modal is not displayed correctly on mobile
 -   Audiobox in "reading" and "editing" mode are not in sync
+-   Checking when to use cache - by looking at the options hashing - is not efficiently done

 ## Credits